jentery/engl230v3/index.md

 *Tuesday, November 22nd*

 * Play or watch Extremely Ok's [*Celeste*](http://www.celestegame.com/).
 Complete the worksheet for it (see Brightspace attachment) and ensure the audio is enabled.
 You don't need to play it to completion (it takes 8-20 hours).
-CW: anxiety attacks; repeated death of player character;
+CW: anxiety attacks (including a struggle to breathe); repeated death of player character; references to alcoholism; death of a parent figure; themes related to mental health and transphobia
 * Expect a lecture on interface terminology (such as menus, options, navigation, and HUD) and ways of interpreting interfaces (both diegetic and non-diegetic) in fiction.

 *Wednesday, November 23rd*

 * Review [Prompt 4](prompt4.html).
 A response is due in Brightspace by Tuesday, December 13th.
-* Expect a lecture and large group discussion of *Celeste*, with attention to mediation (including the relationship between interface, engine, and story), difficulty (including mechanics, character experiences, and "assist mode"), the articulation of visual art with music, and, of course, the mountain.
+* Expect a lecture and large group discussion of *Celeste*, with attention to mediation (including the relationship between interface, engine, and story), difficulty (including mechanics, character experiences, and "assist mode"), the articulation of visual art with music, and, of course, survival and the mountain.

 *Friday, November 25th*